 In front the best coffee maker is an organizational head also classified as a ‘gang,’ ‘braw group’ or ‘brew head.’
 When brewing, heated, highly pressurized water is pushed into the providers and clients basket by means of a shower screen on the community head.

-- ☕ 【PROFESSIONAL MILK FROTHING WAND】: Frothing milk for cappuccino and latte by hot steam wand.
-The steam wand can adjust the amount of steam and rotate 360 degrees, which can produce silky and smooth milk foam better.
-The professional frothing wand mixes steam and milk in order to create a rich, dense and creamy froth for every drinks.
+- ☕ 【PROFESSIONAL MILK FROTHING WAND】: Frothing milk for cappuccino and latte by hot steam want.
+The professional frothing wand mixes steam and milk to create a rich, dense and creamy froth for every drinks.

-- ☕ 【DOUBLE TEMPERATURE CONTROL】: With an accurate dual temperature control system, the temperature of water and the taste of milk foam, foam, coffee and milk can be adjusted to achieve the ideal state.
+- ☕ 【DOUBLE TEMPERATURE CONTROL】: With an accurate dual temperature control system, the temperature can be adjusted to achieve the ideal state.
 Make sure to extract coffee at 198℉ and steam at 212℉.
 The double-volume boiler can produce more hot water and steam.